About the course

 You will take one option course in Michaelmas term and one option course in Hilary term.
-These options are chosen from a wide range available in the faculties of Medieval and Modern Languages, English Language and Literature, and Oriental Studies.
+These options are chosen from a wide range available in the faculties of Medieval and Modern Languages, English Language and Literature, and Asian and Middle Eastern Studies.
 The option courses available change from year to year, but the following list is indicative of the types of topics which may be offered by participating faculties:

 - Travel, Belonging, Identity: 1550-1700

 - 19th and 20th Century Spanish Women Writers

 - Francophone Literature